-- 1. In the left navigation pane, click Workflows > < Workflow_Package>: < Workflow_Version>. - 2.
+- 1. In the left navigation pane, click Workflows > <Workflow_Package>:<Workflow_Version>. - 2.
 In the right administration pane, click the Context Variables tab. - 3.
 Select the context variable to configure, then click Modify.

-Context Variable Description SupUser The valid mobile workflow application user name that is used to authenticate the user with the chosen EIS.
-An administrator must change development/test values to those required for a production environment.
+Context Variable Description SupUser The valid mobile workflow application user ID that Unwired Server uses to authenticate the user.
+Depending on the security configuration, Unwired Server may pass that authentication to an EIS.
 SupUnrecoverableErrorRetryTimeout After sending a JSON request to Unwired Server, if you receive an EIS code that indicates an unrecoverable error in the response log, the mobile workflow client throws an exception.
 A retry attempt is made after a retry time interval, which is set to three days by default.
 Select this property to change the retry time interval.

-SupThrowCredentialRequeston401Error The default is true , which means that an error code 401 throws a CredentialRequestException, which sends a credential request notification to the user's inbox.
+Context Variable Description SupThrowCredentialRequeston401Error The default is true , which means that an error code 401 throws a CredentialRequestException, which sends a credential request notification to the user's inbox.
 If this property is set to false , error code 401 is treated as a normal recoverable exception.
 SupRecoverableErrorRetryTimeout After sending a JSON request to Unwired Server, if you receive an EIS code that indicates a recoverable error in the response log, the mobile workflow client throws an exception.
 A retry attempt is made after a retry time interval, which is set to 15 minutes by default.
 Select this property to change the retry time interval.
-SupPassword The valid mobile workflow application user password that is used to authenticate the user with the chosen EIS.
+SupPassword The valid mobile workflow application user password that Unwired Server uses to authenticate the user.
+Depending on the security configuration, Unwired Server may pass that authentication to an EIS.
 An administrator must change development/test values to those required for a production environment.
 SupPackages The name and version of the deployed Mobile Workflow package.
 This cannot be changed.

-Context Variable Description SupMaximumMessageLength Use this property to increase the allowed maximum Mobile Workflow message size.
+SupMaximumMessageLength Use this property to increase the allowed maximum Mobile Workflow message size.
 Limitations vary depending on device platform: For BlackBerry 5, the limit is 512KB.
 For Windows Mobile the limit is 500KB.
 For BlackBerry 6 and Android, the limit depends on the memory condition of the device.
 Large message may result in an out of memory error.